Nursing (Pathways to Nursing)

 Nursing (Pathways to Nursing) Overview

-Chatham University and UPMC Shadyside School of Nursing are proud to offer Nursing (Pathways to Nursing), a collaborative track to a Bachelor of Science in Nursing (BSN) degree.
-Nursing (Pathways to Nursing) prepares world-ready nurses to develop the skills necessary in today's healthcare system.
-In four years, a Nursing (Pathways to Nursing) student can graduate with a BSN, RN license, and a year of work experience as an RN.
+Chatham University and UPMC Shadyside School of Nursing are proud to offer Pathways to Nursing, a collaborative path to a Bachelor of Science in Nursing (BSN) degree.
+Pathways to Nursing prepares world-ready nurses with the knowledge and skills necessary in today's healthcare system.
+In four years, a Pathways to Nursing student can graduate with a diploma in nursing from UPMC Shadyside School of Nursing, a BSN from Chatham University, and complete a year of work experience as a professional Registered Nurse.

 - Take general education and science courses at Chatham's Shadyside Campus, and prelicensure nursing courses at UPMC Shadyside School of Nursing (SSON).

-- You will officially become an RN when you pass the NCLEX-RN after completing the SSON program your third (junior) year.
+- You will officially become a Registered Nurse (RN) after successfully completing the SSON program your third (junior) year and successfully passing the NCLEX-RN.

 - After successfully passing the NCLEX-RN you will enter Chatham's accredited online RN-BSN program for your final (senior) year.